Ambrose-Singer theorem on diffeological bundles and complete integrability of the KP equation: Preliminaries on differentiable structures

 \begin{Proposition} Let $\mathfrak{g} = \{ \partial_t c(0) ; c \in \C \hbox{ and } c(0)=e_G \}$ be the space of germs of paths at $e_G.$ \begin{itemize} \item Let $(X,Y) \in \mathfrak{g}^2,$ $X+Y = \partial_t(c.d)(0)$ where $c,d \in \C ^2,$ $c(0) = d(0) =e_G ,$ $X = \partial_t c(0)$ and $Y = \partial_t d(0).$ \item Let $(X,g) \in \mathfrak{g}\times G,$ $Ad_g(X) = \partial_t(g c g^{-1})(0)$ where $c \in \C ,$ $c(0) =e_G ,$ and $X = \partial_t c(0).$ \item Let $(X,Y) \in \mathfrak{g}\times G,$ $[X,Y] = \partial_t( Ad_{c(t)}Y)$ where $c \in \C ,$ $c(0) =e_G ,$ $X = \partial_t c(0).$ \end{itemize} All these operations are smooth and thus well-defined. \end{Proposition}

-The basic properties remain globally the same as in the case of Lie groups, and the prrofs are similar replacing charts by plots of the underlying diffeologies. (see e.g. \cite{Les} for further details)
+The basic properties remain globally the same as in the case of Lie groups, and the prrofs are similar replacing charts by plots of the underlying diffeologies.
+Since the work is already done in \cite{Les} in the category of diffeological groups, we refer the reader to it for details.

 \begin{Definition} A Frölicher group $G$ with Lie algebra $\mathfrak{g}$ is called \textbf{regular} if and only if there is a smooth map such that $g(t)=Exp(v(t))$ if and only if $g$ is the unique solution of the differential equation We define where $g$ is the image by $Exp$ of the constant path $v.$ \end{Definition}